“What?” He caught me glancing his way.

 He pulled another fish from the creek.
 He really was quite good at this.
 I liked that he teased me a little about the fish names, but not ridiculously, and not now.
 I liked that he let me drive his truck.
 I liked that he invited me here this weekend.
 I tried to think of other things I liked about him.
 I wanted the list to be longer.

 I liked his job, but was that more about financial security?
 I liked his work ethic and the way he balanced his life, although, I hadn’t actually seen it, although this weekend could be an example.
 Maybe he works twenty-hour days and has no time during the week for an extra someone in his life.
-He has been single a while, or so I’d been told.
+He’d been single a while, or so I’d been told.

 I don’t know anything about his previous lives: his wife, the military, his family, his parents.
-I wanted to ask him about all of this, but I felt like asking him was always a special request, like a privilege to be obtained, and even then I’d still only know a small fraction.
+I wanted to ask him about all of this, but I felt like asking him anything was always a special request, like a privilege to be obtained, and even then I’d still only know a small fraction.
 He didn’t share willingly, at least not most of the time.
 Admittedly, there were parts of my life I didn’t share, but often with me it was the same story, just a different man, and other men don’t seem to care about those kinds of life stories anyway.